Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Color Combination

-- The choice of color combinations were choosen from an image that was placed through a simple 'Pick Color From Image' rendering website namly, https://imagecolorpicker.com/en
+- The choice of color combinations were choosen from an image that was placed through a simple 'Pick Color From Image' rendering website namely, https://imagecolorpicker.com/en

 ![Screenshot 2022-10-04 121720](https://user-images.githubusercontent.com/108287233/193805472-7d6ba05b-0c82-4fea-a071-6a8f8102b3ea.png)